Hobbits Plugin Development

 Operators take some number of data inputs, and produce some number of data outputs.
 Most operators are 1-in, 1-out, but the flexibility of the interface enables several critical operations (e.g. data generators, muxes, demuxes.)
 The output of operators will go into new containers so that the original data can still be easily referenced.

-takes a list of read-only bit containers, Parameters
+operateOnBits takes a list of read-only bit containers, Parameters, and an

 which contains any new bit containers that have been created by the operator,